Vaibhāṣika: Karma

 While the Vaibhāṣikas acknowledge the profound and ultimately inconceivable nature of karma, they still attempted to give a rational account of its basic workings and to show how it was a middle way between determinism and absolute freedom.
 The Mahāvibhāṣa (MVŚ) notes that there are different but related ways in which the term karma is used.
 It can refer to actions in a general sense and it can refer specifically to ethical actions which have desirable or undesirable effects.

 Karma is also used to refer to the actual retribution causes (vipāka‑hetu) of actions, which according to Dhammajoti, play a crucial role "in determining the various spheres (dhātu), planes (gati) and modes of birth (yoni) of a sentient being’s existence and in differentiating the various types of persons (pudgala) with their various life-span, physical appearances, social status, etc."

-It is also important to note that, karma is not the only contributing factor to rebirth, as Vasubandhu states: "It is not karma alone which is the projector of a birth (janman)."
+Karma is not the only contributing factor to rebirth, as Vasubandhu states: "It is not karma alone which is the projector of a birth (janman)."
 Karma is also related to the defilements since the defilements act as the generating cause and supporting condition for karma.

 Classifications

 There are three main types of karma: bodily, vocal and mental.
-Out of all the different elements of karma, it is the volitional aspect (abhisaṃ-kṛ, cetanā), which comprises all mental karma, that is the most central and fundamental, since it is originates and assists the other types of karma.
+Out of all the different elements of karma, it is the volitional aspect (abhisaṃ-kṛ, cetanā), which comprises all mental karma, that is the most central and fundamental, since it originates and assists the other types of karma.
 Saṃghabhadra, citing the sūtras, states that volition (i.e. mental karma) is karma "in the proper or specific sense inasmuch as it is the prominent cause (*viśiṣṭa-hetu) in projecting a sentient existence."

 The Vaibhāṣikas also had further classifications of the different types of karma.
 For example, there are: